Antidale.com

 I made a quick "just kinda toss things together" late snack that I want to write down so I can remember it later (I mean, I'm also going to toss this into Paprika, but this way I can share it a little more easily).

-Put all this in the rice cooker, set to Quick (for me and my NS-ZCC10 model of Zojirushi's Fuzzy Logic cooker, follow your own model's instructions), and let the cooker do it's thing.
-While that's going, it's time to sauté.
+Put all the Ingredients in the rice cooker, set to Quick (for me and my NS-ZCC10 model of Zojirushi's Fuzzy Logic cooker, follow your own model's instructions), and let the cooker do it's thing.
+While that's going, then it's time to cook the "optional" ingredients:

 Once both parts are done, add the veggies to the quinoa, stir in the nutritional yeast, and make any adjustments for salt/pepper.